deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13787/index.md

 {{< table-caption >}}
 <table id='1' style='font-size:18px'><tr><td>Felix J Binder*</td><td>James Chua*</td><td>Tomek Korbak</td><td>Henry Sleight</td><td>John Hughes</td></tr><tr><td>UC San Diego Stanford University</td><td>Truthful AI</td><td>Independent</td><td>MATS Program</td><td>Speechmatics</td></tr><tr><td>Robert Long</td><td>Ethan Perez</td><td>Miles Turpin</td><td colspan="2">Owain Evans</td></tr><tr><td>Eleos AI</td><td>Anthropic</td><td>Scale AI New York University</td><td colspan="2">UC Berkeley Truthful AI</td></tr></table>{{< /table-caption >}}

-> 🔼 The table shows that each LLM predicts its own behavior better than a second model can, providing evidence for introspection.
+> 🔼 The table compares the accuracy of LLMs in predicting their own behavior versus the accuracy of another LLM in predicting the first LLM's behavior, providing evidence for the concept of introspection in LLMs.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Each LLM predicts its own behavior better than a second model can.
 The green bars represent each model's accuracy in predicting its own hypothetical responses across unseen datasets after finetuning on facts about itself.
 The blue bars show how well a second model, finetuned on the same facts about the first model, can predict the first model.
 The results imply that models have privileged access to information about themselves (introspection).
 Error bars show 95% confidence intervals calculated from the standard error of the mean.
 Right: Our task for testing self-prediction.
 A model is asked to predict properties of its behavior on a hypothetical prompt.
 This self-prediction is evaluated against the model's ground-truth behavior (object-level) on the prompt.
 The figure shows a single example from one task, but results (Left) average over many examples and many tasks (Figure 3).